- Car Reviews

 What should I be paying?

-VFM and big warranties have been a mainstay of the sensible Hyundai; the latter remains a five-year, unlimited-mileage affair, but the former?
-Prices start below £29,000 for a non-hybrid, 148bhp petrol Tucson, with mild hybrids starting at £29,440 and the full hybrid driven here kicking off at £32,255.
-Naturally tax rates tumble the more electrification you opt for, counteracting some of the price hike.
+Value for money and big warranties have been a mainstay of the sensible Hyundai; the latter remains a five-year, unlimited-mileage affair, but the former?
+Prices start at £29,140 for the bog standard 148bhp 1.6 petrol version, with the mild hybrid tech (fancy stop-start and an auto gearbox) adding around £1,800.

 The entry-level hybrid model costs £33,370, and the cheapest plug-in hybrid is only available in the second trim up the ladder and will set you back £39,680.
 Do the sums, though – if you can make use of the PHEV you’ll gain in cheaper fuel costs and lower tax rates.
 Low CO2 emissions are likewise prized when it comes to company car charges.

 Not as cheap as Hyundais used to be - and a bit of a jump on the outgoing Tucson - but this is a tangibly more premium product, so it lines up a lot more neatly with an equivalent Volkswagen than before.
 But it does so while being just as well made and a lot more interesting.
 So long as you’re onboard with the looks.
 And the fact you probably won't be changing headlamp bulbs at home…

 There are five trims available when it comes to the Tucson: SE Connect, Premium, N Line, N Line S and Ultimate.
 The SE Connect opens proceedings with remote central locking, cruise control, rear parking sensors, auto headlights and wipers, plus dual zone climate control.
 Just a heads up, the entry car doesn’t have anti-trap on the rear electric windows if your kids have a propensity to stick their faces in the way of the closing glass.